-Two killed, 35 wounded in Baghdad protests: police, medics
+Four killed, 52 wounded in Baghdad protests: police, medics

 But it has failed to keep up with the growing demands of demonstrators who are now calling for an overhaul of Iraq’s sectarian political system and the departure of its entire ruling elite.

-The unrest is among the biggest and most complex challenges to the current ruling elite since it took power after the U.S. invasion and the toppling of dictator Saddam Hussein in 2003.
+The unrest is among the biggest and most complex challenges to the current ruling elite since it took power after the U.S. invasion and the toppling of Saddam Hussein in 2003.

+Since putting down an insurgency by Islamic State in 2017, Iraq has enjoyed two years of comparative stability.
+But despite its oil wealth, many people live in poverty with limited access to clean water, electricity, healthcare or education.

 Reporting by Baghdad newsroom; Editing by Gareth Jones